-Welcome to the Wake Forest University Department of Anesthesiology
+Welcome to the Wake Forest School of Medicine Department of Anesthesiology!

 At Wake Forest, residents begin their careers as perioperative physicians via a diverse and integrated intern year including the fields of surgery, medicine, obstetrics, and pediatrics.
 This experience creates strong clinical skills and lasting professional relationships.
 Following intern year, trainees receive several months of structured didactics and individualized instruction to introduce residents to the new role of anesthesiologist consultant.

 Aside from working in the operating room, our residency program has also been designed to provide many diverse learning opportunities.
 Whether creating crisis scenarios in our state-of-the-art simulation lab on a month-long rotation, learning TEE in the Cardiothoracic surgery rooms, performing ultrasound-guided peripheral nerve block catheter placement on a dedicated regional anesthesia rotation, or fine-tuning your pediatric anesthesia skills in our PICU sedation suite, there are multiple opportunities at Wake Forest that go beyond the ordinary.